Tastes & Textiles

 - Meals in family home and restaurants

 Cerasa farm is trying to save the Garfagnina breed of sheep.
 Signora Gemma shows us how she makes pecorino cheese, and we find out why ricotta isn't cheese.
 Her daughter Ombretta takes over the dairy to dye some of their sheep's wool.
 Papa Mario joins us for the homemade lunch and philosophises about life when he was a boy.
-We spend the afternoon at a modern mill that weaves cashmere scarves for top international fashion houses on traditional Garfagnana handlooms and shop at the factory outlet.
-Dinner at Andrea's parallel gastronomic universe.
+On our way back to Venturo we stop at the water mill that grinds Paolo's farro.
+Optional walk to dinner at Andrea's parallel gastronomic universe.

 In the morning we have a private tour of the Laboratorio Maria Niemack in Lucca.
-Niemack made a definitive collection of traditional local textiles and dress, handsome and simple fabrics made of wool, cotton and locally grown hemp; the collection includes a number of traditional floor looms.
-Then free time to sightsee, shop and lunch in Lucca.
-With its renaissance walls, its churches, its towers, its amphitheatre and its human size, Lucca offers many attractions.
-We return to Il Venturo for a cooking lesson to learn to make ravioli with our Cerasa ricotta and nettles we pick ourselves.
+Niemack made a definitive collection of traditional local textiles and dress, handsome and simple fabrics made of wool, cotton and locally grown hemp; the collection includes a variety of traditional floor looms.
+We have a typical Italian worker's lunch at Bagni di Lucca, before a cooking lesson in an Italian home to learn to make ravioli with our Cerasa ricotta and nettles we pick ourselves.

 Agriturismo 'Il Venturo', Pieve Fosciana

 A working farm with farm buildings converted to comfortable rustic accommodation (en suite bathrooms).
 On-site bar and restaurant, swimming pool, stables opposite.

 Following her careers as archaeologist, orchestra and artist manager and chef, Heather came to Lucca to pursue her passion for traditional artisan food.
 Her tours, inspired by her infectious curiosity, open captivating new worlds to her guests.